2021 Minneapolis Question 2: Aftermath

-In December 2021, city officials restored police funding in Minneapolis to $191 million—the approximate amount of the police budget at the start of 2020 and prior to the resource diversion following the murder of George Floyd on May 25, 2020.
+In December 2021, city officials restored police funding in Minneapolis to $191 million—the approximate amount of the police budget at the start of 2020 and prior to the financial resource diversion following the murder of George Floyd.
 The city also funded an $11.3 million Office of Violence Prevention and $6 million for mental health responders.
 The Minneapolis Park and Recreation Board's police department, which had cut ties with the Minneapolis Police Department in the days after Floyd's murder, re-established its relationship on May 4, 2022.
 The University of Minnesota reinstated its relationship with Minneapolis Police Department on August 24, 2022.

-Ruling in a lawsuit filed by Northside Minneapolis residents, the Minnesota Supreme Court ruled on June 20, 2022, that the city was required to enforce its charter and work in good faith to employ a minimum of 731 police officers.
-The city's police force had lost 300 officers in the aftermath of Floyd's murder.
-The Northside residents who filed the lawsuit continued to press the city to hire more officers.
-A few months after the court ruling, the city was scheduled to appear to court to explain why it had been unable to fulfill the staffing requirement, but the residents dropped the lawsuit as they felt satisfied the city and Mayor Jacob Frey were making progress to bolster police staffing back to the required level.
+Rising violent crime in the United States had resulted in backlash against efforts to "defund the police" and shifted public conversation away from police reform to reducing crime.
+In Minneapolis, the city's police force lost 300 officers in the aftermath of Floyd's murder.
+Ruling in a lawsuit filed by northside residents, the Minnesota Supreme Court ruled on June 20, 2022, that Minneapolis was required to enforce its charter and work in good faith to restore officer levels to a minimum of 731 police.
+On November 2, 2023, the city council approved a plan to create a new police station and community center serving the third precinct that would be located a half-mile north the building that was torched during the 2020 riots.
+Leading up to, and as a result of, the 2023 Minneapolis City Council election, many local elected officials distanced themselves from the "defund police" and "police abolition" movements in favor of more nuanced and incremental reform strategies to policing.

-By 2022, two years after Floyd's murder, rising violent crime in the United States had resulted in backlash against efforts to "defund the police" and shifted public conversation away from police reform to reducing crime.